reymerekar7/mancave-maker/README.md

 ## Key Features

-* calls `gpt-image-1` to restyle the uploaded photo in seconds.
+* Calls `gpt-image-1` to restyle the uploaded photo in seconds.
 * **FastAPI Backend** – keeps your OpenAI key on the server; React talks to it via `/api/transform`.
 * **Vite + React Front‑End** – hot‑reload during development, Tailwind CSS for styling.
 * run locally, in Docker, or on any serverless container.